St. Gallen M.A. in Strategy and International Mgt.

 - Swiss citizens need their Swiss social insurance number (AHV number) for the application.
 If you do not know your insurance number, please order a duplicate of your insurance certificate from the Swiss Central Compensation Office in good time.

-St. Gallen SiM Employment
+St. Gallen MiM and SiM Employment

 Students pursuing the SIM programme are allowed to participate in the work opportunities initiatives taken by the SIM Management Unit.
 For instance, numerous vacancies can be found on the HSG’s website, the HSG institutes’ websites, and the Career & Corporate Services’ websites.
 Also, working hours for international students are limited to 15 hours per week.
 Besides, to work in Switzerland, students from outside the EU/EFTA region require a work permit.